As an Amazon Associate I earn from qualifying purchases

 10 Stay on top of your medical diagnoses as well.
 Know what and how your health issues (especially cardiac or kidney) may put you at risk regarding exercise and heat.
 Know and follow any restrictions to heart rate limit, or exertion, that your physician recommends.
 The heat can increase your heart rate and blood pressure.

-If you want to help educate your family members or patients for improved outcomes, check out my PREMIUM RESOURCES page, with a new summer handout for logging your water intake!
+If you want to help yourself or clients track water intake, log activities, follow instructions and achieve improved outcomes, check out my PREMIUM RESOURCES All Access Pass page, with a new summer handout for logging your water intake.
+You can also purchase handouts individually at the Individual Printable Resources Link.

 I would love to hear what you think!
 What other tips do you have, or exercises do you do, to enjoy the summer months?
-Subscribe to my blog for weekly health care information and tips, and an occasional FREEBIE!
+Subscribe to my blog for a packet of health organization printables, occasional tips and freebies!